Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

-\textbf{E6: Wrong COUNT Object.} The \code{COUNT} function is applied to an incorrect column or other improper objects.
-While existing LLMs are able to understand the counting requirement from NL questions, they are still struggling to find the correct object for counting.
-For example, when answering the question of ``How many molecules have a triple bond type?'', the generated SQL query simply uses \code{COUNT(*)} instead of counting the unique molecule IDs from the \code{bond} table.
+\textbf{E6: Wrong COUNT Object.} The \code{COUNT} function is applied to an incorrect column or object.
+While LLMs understand the counting requirements of questions, they often struggle to identify the correct counting object.
+For example, when answering ``How many molecules have a triple bond type?'', they simply use \code{COUNT(*)} instead of counting the unique molecule IDs from the \code{bond} table.

-\textbf{E7: ORDER-BY Error.} The \code{ORDER BY} clause is incorrect, including (1) wrong object, where the wrong column or expression is specified for sorting; and (2) wrong order, where the sorting direction (\ie, ascending and descending) is inverted.
+\textbf{E7: ORDER-BY Error.} The \code{ORDER BY} clause has (1) wrong object, where the wrong column or expression is specified for sorting; or (2) wrong order, where the sorting direction is inverted.

-\textbf{E8: Missing DISTINCT Keyword.} The generated query omits the \code{DISTINCT} keyword and retrieves redundant data entries.
-This error particularly happens in queries that do not use aggregate function or the \code{LIMIT} keyword.
-As shown in Figure~\ref{fig:Missing_DISTINCT}, when answering the NL question of top-3 molecules, the SQL query generated by DIN-SQL does not, although expected to, include the \code{DISTINCT} keyword, leading to an incorrect query result.
+\textbf{E8: Missing DISTINCT Keyword.} The generated query omits the \code{DISTINCT} keyword and thus retrieves redundant data entries.
+This error particularly happens in queries without aggregation function or the \code{LIMIT} keyword.

 \textbf{E9: Comparing Wrong Columns.} The two columns, although related, are wrongly compared in a query.
-It typically happens in the \code{JOIN} operations, where multiple columns could be used to join two tables while not all of them are semantically correct according to the NL question.
-For example, in the \code{financial} database of \bird, the SQL query wrong uses the \code{district.district\_id} column to join \code{client} and \code{account} tables, as they all refer to it.
+It typically happens in the \code{JOIN} operations, where multiple columns are syntactically correct to join two tables while not all of them are semantically correct according to the NL question.
+For example, in the \code{financial} database of \bird, the query wrong uses the \code{district.district\_id} column to join \code{client} and \code{account} tables, as they all refer to it.
 However, their relationship is actually stored in the \code{disp} table.

-\subsubsection{Not an error.}
+\subsubsection{Not an Error.}